Student Center Flag Policy

-- The Assistant Dean -& Director of Student Activities & Leadership (or designee) who will serve as the chair of the committee
+- The Senior Associate Director of Student Activities & Leadership (or designee) who will serve as the chair of the committee

 - two representatives selected from among the members of the Thelomathesian Society either executive board members, chairs or senators

 - one additional representative from the student life division

 - one representative from the University Diversity Committee

 A member of the sponsoring club, organization or department must provide the Office of Student Activities & Leadership a written request submitted via webform at least five business days prior to the date they wish to fly a specific flag.
 Under special circumstances at the discretion of the chairperson of the committee requests may be considered without five days notice.

 - The name and contact information of the person acting on behalf of the organization, club or department

 - The name of the sponsoring club, organization or department